puz9/CSI-Localization/README.md

 paste these scripts in active_ap folder of esp32-csi-tool

 This script will read serial.
 So you can verify esp32 that sends csi data properly and consistently

+Press `B` to start data collection and Press `C` to stop data collection and save to csv.